 “Myself, my wife Kim along with a team of family members and friends are dedicating this ride in honour of Declan,” said Simon.
 “Our aim is to raise awareness and funds to help all kids with childhood cancer, now and in the future.”

 Anyone can join the tour for just $50 per person, per day.
-Those who are scooter-shy can donate to the family’s fundraising page.
+Those who are scooter-shy can donate directly to The Kid's Cancer Project.

 “One hundred per cent of funds raised will go to The Kids’ Cancer Project,” said Simon.
 “This charity was chosen because of their dedication towards finding new treatments and research into all childhood cancers.”